Tanush005/SecureInbox/README.md

 Every input is validated and handled to avoid crashes and edge-case failures.

 ⚡ Performance Optimizations
-Preloading the model and vectorizer in memory, using minimal I/O, and batch processing where needed.
+Preloaded the model and vectorizer into memory, minimized I/O, and applied batch processing where needed.

 🧰 Lightweight Deployment
-No runtime dependencies like nltk.download, no heavy libraries — optimized for minimal startup time.
+No runtime downloads (e.g., nltk.download()); no heavy libraries — optimized for minimal startup time.

 📎 Links
 🔗 Live App: https://secureinbox.streamlit.app

 💻 GitHub Repo: https://github.com/Tanush005/SecureInbox

-📌 Built With
+🛠️ Built With
 Python 3.9+

 Streamlit